pchampio/dotfiles/README.md

 ```
 #### Install RCM

 It's a management suite for dotfiles.
 Download here: https://github.com/thoughtbot/rcm

 Run rcm (this command expects that you cloned your dotfiles to `~/dotfiles/`)
 ```
 $ env RCRC=$HOME/dotfiles/rcrc rcup
 ```
 RCM creates dotfile symlinks ex.(`.vimrc` -> `/dotfiles/vimrc`) from your home directory to your `/dotfiles/` directory.

 ### Installing Vim Plugins
 Plugins are listed in `vimrc.bundles`.
 ```
-# if not already done
+# if not already done above
 $ cd dotfiles/ && chmod +x -R ./install/vimBundle && ./install/vimBundle
 ```
 > You can also install vundle by yourself, then open vim (`$ vim`) and type `:BundleInstall`.
 And then restart vim.
 You'll need to do this for all the plugins to work.